OmarIRG/Fawry-Internship/Q2-Scenario/README.md

 # 🛠️ Troubleshooting DNS and Service Connectivity for `internal.example.com`

-When your internal web dashboard at `internal.example.com` becomes unreachable, it's important to diagnose and fix the issue carefully.
-Below are the detailed steps we take, with explanations of why each step is necessary, so you can understand and solve the problem systematically.
+When I faced an issue accessing the internal web dashboard at `internal.example.com`, I followed a structured approach to diagnose and fix the problem systematically.
+Here's exactly what I did, with explanations for why each step was important.

 ---

 ## 1. Verify DNS Resolution

-### 1.1 Check the DNS Servers in Use
+### 1.1 Check Which DNS Servers Are Being Used

 ```bash
 cat /etc/resolv.conf
 ```
 📸 **Screenshot:**
 ![Know DNS Server](./1%20Know%20DNS%20Server.png)

-**Why?**
+**Why did I do this?**
-This command shows which DNS servers your system is using.
-If these servers are not reachable or incorrectly configured, domain resolution will fail.
+I needed to see which DNS servers my system was relying on.
+If the servers were unreachable or misconfigured, domain resolution would definitely fail.

 ---

-### 1.2 Test DNS Resolution with Current DNS
+### 1.2 Test DNS Resolution Using the Current DNS Server

 ```bash
 dig internal.example.com
 ```
 📸 **Screenshot:**
 ![Check The IP Of The DNS Name](./2%20Check%20The%20Ip%20Of%20The%20DNS%20Name.png)

-**Why?**
+**Why did I do this?**
-To check if your DNS server is able to resolve the domain correctly.
-If it fails, it points to a local DNS problem.
+I wanted to check whether my current DNS server could resolve the domain.
+If this failed, it would indicate a local DNS problem.

 ---

-### 1.3 Test DNS Resolution Using Google's Public DNS
+### 1.3 Test DNS Resolution Using Google’s Public DNS

 ```bash
 dig @8.8.8.8 internal.example.com
 ```
 📸 **Screenshot:**
 ![Checking 8.8.8.8 DNS Server For The IP](./3%20Checking%208.8.8.8%20DNS%20Server%20For%20The%20IP.png)

-**Why?**
+**Why did I do this?**
-Testing with Google’s DNS helps determine if the problem is local.
-If Google resolves it but your internal server does not, then the issue is your local DNS.
+Testing with Google’s DNS helped me determine if the problem was with my internal DNS server.
+If Google resolved it but my internal server didn’t, then the issue was definitely local.

 ---